 Briggs Equipment is providing Travis Perkins with Hyster/Yale machines on a five-year contract.
 As the preferred battery supplier to Briggs since 2010, we secured a £1.5million contract as part of this deal.
 Our main role is to support four Travis Perkins/Wickes warehouses in Northampton.
 This involves the supply of some 750 batteries and servicing support.

-Additionally, we support 462 smaller builders’ merchants and related outlets.
+Additionally, we support more than 450 smaller builders’ merchants and related outlets.
 The network includes Wickes, Keyline, Tile Giant, BSS, City Plumbing, CCF, Toolstation and Benchmark (kitchens).
 Each of these sites has a battery and charger assigned to its single forklift.
 These outlets also benefit from the dedicated servicing programme provided by our UK-wide engineering team.

 New battery bay